asceznyk/nand2tetris/README.md

 # nand2tetris
-Notes for NAND2Tetris course, organised.
+Notes and assigments for NAND2Tetris course, organised.